 Want to make this trip even more memorable?
 Grab your friends and pick a date.Start planning your private tour

 - Dates: October 11 - 15, 2021

 - Private Tour Minimum: 8

 - Hike or take the gondola up to the top of Mount Mansfield, Vermont's highest point

-- Walk or hike through the 2,500 acres of the Trapp Family Lodge property
+- Walk through the 2,500 acres of the Trapp Family Lodge property

 - Check out the seven beer, wine, spirits, and cider makers on the Middlebury Tasting Trail

-- Hike portions of the 19-mile Trail Around Middlebury and then enjoy the attractions of this college town
+- Walk portions of the 19-mile Trail Around Middlebury and then enjoy the attractions of this college town

 - Visit and taste your favorite flavor at Ben & Jerry's Vermont location